Giovanni Gubbels of ChainCargo tells us about sustainable road transport.

 What specific tools, software, and management skills are you using to navigate this crisis?

 Giovanni Gubbels: The most important tool, in general, is proper communication.
 We stay in close contact and talk daily with our people via phone, teams, or organized events with all the restrictions in place.
-Empathy and vulnerability is an important skill to be able to know what’s really going on in your team.
+Empathy and vulnerability is important skill to be able to know what’s really going on in your team.